Formulate Cutover Plan: Ultimate Guide

 2. Preliminary Activities for the Cutover Day

 Take care of all the downstream and upstream linkages.
-This comes under preliminary activities for the cutover date.
+Formulate a cutover plan that comes under preliminary activities for the cutover date, ensuring everyone understands its purpose and assumptions.
 The team should address the dependencies as well, understand all cutover requirements and the final cutover schedule.

 3. Activities on the Cutover Day

-In this phase, the team deploys components into the production environment, which end-users should be kept out of for the duration of the cutover process.
-The project manager or release manager that owns the cutover process keeps track of timelines for all activities and their sequence.
+In this phase, which often involves data migration, the team deploys components into the production environment, which end-users should be kept out of for the duration of the formulate cutover plan process.
+The project manager or release manager that owns the cutover process keeps track of timelines for all activities and their sequence, aligning everything closely with the rollout schedule.
 This way, the release manager can manage the communication and orchestration of activities and maintain timelines that are reasonable and practical and no team member faces a last-minute workload.
 Activities begin with the initiating phase of the cutover through the final cutover to go-live.

 4. Activities After Cutover Day